 This project is comparable with or exceeds the quality of any commercially constructed facility throughout the state.
-The Construction Manager was allowed to self-perform 4.9% of the work with their own forces on this project due to the limited subcontractor base in this remote area and low participation of subcontractors during the bidding process.
-They managed the project and hired subcontractors to perform the different trades including electricians, masons, glaziers, plumbers, etc. Many of these trades are licensed by the state.
-The building was constructed in a similar method to any school, hospital, etc. However, the roadway portion was constructed per FDOT Specifications which are generally stricter than in the private sector.
+The Construction Manager did not self-perform any of the work with their own forces.
+They managed the project and hired subcontractors to perform all of the different trades including electricians, masons, glaziers, plumbers, etc. Many of these trades are licensed by the state.
+The building was constructed in a similar method to any school, hospital, etc. However, the roadway portion was constructed per Florida Department of Transportation (FDOT) Specifications which are generally stricter than in the private sector.

 Our specification package consisted of two distinct sections.
-The 2004 FDOT Specifications governed all of the work outside the footprint of the building and Technical Specifications from the Architect governed all of the work inside the footprint of the building.
+The 2000 FDOT Specifications governed all of the work outside the footprint of the building and technical specifications from the architect governed all of the work inside the footprint of the building.